-In addition to the exchange of information and experience described above, this experience could be given added value through identification of the best practice.
+In addition to the exchange of information and experience described above, this experience could be given added value through the identification of best practice.
 It is proposed to identify groups that have experience with local action projects willing to participate in such a synthesis of their experience.
-The best practice information forms the generalised lessons that can be drawn from the local action projects and can be fed into the Knowledge Base.
+The best practice information will generate generic lessons that can be drawn from the local action projects and can be fed into the Knowledge Base.
 This provides the link through which the local experience becomes more widely available and accessible.
-The local action information and experience, synthesised in "best practices" can also be fed, directly or indirectly (through the Knowledge Base) into the nationaland local- level dialogues.
+The local action information and experience, synthesised in "best practices" can also be fed, directly or indirectly (through the Knowledge Base) into the national-and local-level dialogues.